erdnaxe/kraby/docs/gym_environments.md

 ![Demo script in action](img/env_demo.jpg)

+!!!
+Warning "Not tested"

+    `gym_kraby:HexapodBulletEnv-v0` and `gym_kraby:HexapodRealEnv-v0` are quite similar to the "OneLeg" variant but they were not tested in learning.

 ## Using Kraby Gym environments

 You may use these environments as any other OpenAI Gym environment.